Simon Pooley

 Highlights

-I will be participating with colleagues at a workshop on Human-Wildlife Coexistence Principles at the conference Pathways Europe in Cordoba, Spain, in October 2024
+I led a workshop on Human-Wildlife Coexistence Principles with colleagues at the conference Pathways Europe, in Cordoba in Spain, in October 2024

 I gave the opening talk "Croc attacks and conflicts" of the Living with Crocodilians sessions at the IUCN SSC Crocodile Specialist Group working group meeting in Darwin, Northern Territory, Australia on Wednesday 17 April 2024.